 Reporting accessibility problems with this website

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

 We are currently installing a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
 Our offices have audio induction loops, or if you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.

 Preparation of this accessibility statement

-This website was last tested on 3 December.
+This website was last tested in January 2022.
 The test was carried out by Silktide Index in partnership with SOCITM.